Official Information Act requests

 If we believe another agency holds the information you have requested, we will transfer your request to them and let you know no later than 10 working days after receiving the request.

-Withholding information under the OIA
+Withholding information

 We may need to withhold information for specific reasons set out in the Official Information Act.
 If this occurs, we will explain the reasons why.